Current station data is useful evidence, but a live number is not treated as permission to fly.

 Why gusts matter more than the average

 A friendly average wind speed can hide sharp gusts.
-For a passenger, that matters because take-off and landing need margin, not just a nice-looking number in the middle of the table.
+For a participant, that matters because take-off and landing need margin, not just a nice-looking number in the middle of the table.

-This is why the page shows both current wind and gusts, plus longer averages.
+This is why current wind, gusts, and longer averages all matter.
 A good check asks whether the pattern is calm enough, stable enough, and suitable for the specific route.

-Why this page does not cover every Montenegro site
+Why Brajići does not cover every Montenegro flying area

 Montenegro is not one weather surface.
 Budva and Bečići coastal-ridge conditions are not the same as Kotor Bay, Petrovac, Bar, Durmitor, or inland pilot sites.

 Use Brajići as a local reference for the central coast, not as a national verdict.
-When the question moves to a specific place, the local owner or pilot needs to check the actual route.
+When the question moves to a specific place, a place-specific guide or pilot needs to check the actual route.

 A better question to ask